Showreels are the unfortunate industry standard for video production jobs, just as diamonds are for engagement rings, or man buns are for baristas.

 Showreels are the video production industry’s greatest lie.
 Call it ‘Videogate’ and alert the free press, you’ve been deceived.
 Showreels are not how you get work.
 Which used car salesman invented the idea of a showreel?

-Production companies, digital agencies, job applicants; there’s an undifferentiated sea of sameness in showreels that it pumping proverbial sewage into the eyeballs of audiences.
+Production companies, digital agencies, job applicants; there’s an undifferentiated sea of sameness in showreels that are pumping proverbial sewage into the eyeballs of audiences.
 As this UK production company points out, if showreels all look the same, what’s the point?

-This article will highlight why traditional video production showreels a waste of time when applying for a Melbourne video production job, and what you can do to land your first job instead.
+This article will highlight why traditional video production showreels are a waste of time when applying for a Melbourne video production job, and what you can do to land your first job instead.